anupn18/readme_lifesight/docs/PARTNERS/modify-client-workspace/tst.md

 ### Scatter plot

-Demonstrate the presence and strength of a correlation between metrics.
+Demonstrate the presence and strength of a correlation between metricssdfvsdfv.
 Analyze patterns, understand distribution, and identify outliers in your dataset.

 <br />